(Revised 23 December 2018)

-In his final year, Gladstone had become increasingly unwell and was residing in his Bournemouth property.
+In his final year, Gladstone became increasingly unwell and was residing in his Bournemouth property.
 His doctors concluded that recuperation in this seaside resort would not serve any further useful purpose and at the end of March 1898 he returned to Hawarden Castle, his home near Wrexham, north Wales.
-He travelled on Tuesday 22 March from what the Times refers to as the east station at Bournemouth having driven up Holdenhurst Road from his Forest House property; I take this to be Bournemouth Central station.
+He travelled on Tuesday 22 March from what The Times refers to as the east station at Bournemouth (later called Bournemouth Central) having driven up Holdenhurst Road from his Forest House property.
 He travelled in the royal saloon which appears to have been attached to an ordinary service train which proceeded via Oxford to Wrexham.
 The saloon was detached at Wrexham and coupled to a Wrexham, Mold and Connah’s Quay locomotive which conveyed the carriage over that railway to Hawarden station.
 This was Gladstone’s last journey whilst still alive, for he died within two months, on 19 May.
 It was not his last railway journey though.

 I start off with a record made by the District Railway itself, listed in its own chronology: